Negligence in a Products Liability Action

 Negligence requires proof that the defendant failed to exercise reasonable care, leading to the plaintiff’s injury.
 Strict liability, on the other hand, holds the defendant liable for a defective product regardless of the care they took in making it.

-See also Product Liability Lawyers: Your Guide to Navigating Complex Legal Waters
+See also Los Angeles Product Liability Attorney: Your Guide to Legal Protection

 2. Can I sue for negligence if I misuse a product?